sparkflows/sparkflows-docs/docs/user-guide/machine-learning/model-serving/index.rst

 Model Serving
 =============

-Fire Insights allows you to save your models.
+Sparkflows allows you to save your models.
 These models can be saved to:

 - **HDFS :** When running on a Hadoop Cluster.
 - **S3 :** When running on AWS.